 Why Are Anteaters So Cruel?

 Let's face it- anteaters are just jerks, and there's nothing we can do about it.
 But why is it that they are so hell-bent on making the lives of every ant within ten square miles of their home miserable?
 Why won't anteaters just become planteaters and leave everybody be?
 The answer, as it turns out, is that they can't.
 Anteaters jawbones have fused together over time, meaning that apart from sucking up ants (and termites), there's not much that they can do.
-Ant researchers speculate that this is why anteaters hold such a grudge against ants, who's tiny but powerful mandibles must really make anteaters jealous.

 The Tongue Of An Anteater Is A Formidable Foe.
 How Can It Be Beaten?